Sebastian Faust: Weaknesses

 Faust's magical powers come with several drawbacks; early appearances rendered a cost to his black magic known as "feedback."
 This feedback causes his spells to overload, affecting his surroundings and causing physical pain to Faust himself.
 Additionally, his soul magic inadvertently has an impact on others in which the more time people spend in his presence, the more prone they become to feeling tense and irritated, making it challenging for Faust to form meaningful relationships and to process emotions although the effects on others can vary.
 His abilities were also said to be inferior to those of Doctor Fate.

+Reception

+Introduced as one of the three new characters (alongside Technocrat and Wylde) in the Outsiders roster, the character was noted to be the most well-received from fan mail during the series' run as well as having become a reoccurring character appearing in the greater DC Universe.